hestiaAI/hestialabs-experiences/README.md

 4. Add the package name to the `experiences` Array in [dev.json](https://github.com/hestiaAI/hestialabs-experiences/blob/master/config/dev.json#L2).

+5. Add an export statement for the package in [`packages.ts`](./packages.ts).
+This ensures [tests](./test.ts) are run for the package.

-5. Re-link the packages workspace to the `hestialabs-experiences` repo:
+6. Re-link the packages workspace to the `hestialabs-experiences` repo:

 ```sh
 npm link --workspaces